fourchain40/NK_Repo/README.md

 Course_Review_Video.mov - Showcases the functionalities of the course review system as described above.

 Implementation and Application of Graph and other Algorithms - Implemented Graph data structure using adjacency matrix and adjacency list.
 Implemented BFS, DFS, Topo.
 Sort, Dijkstra’s, Prim’s, Kruskal’s, and Max-Flow algorithms.
 Applied algorithms to various problems provided by professor.
+Also includes Greedy, Dynamic Programming, and Divide and Conquer algorithms.